logo

 Inside the Museum

-They also try to have fun and balance profound faith and cultural art with light-hearted temporary exhibits that change two to three times a year, like; Jewish in Rock, Jewish Comic-Con, Jewish Baseball, and Jews in Golf.
-Did you know Paul Stanley and Gene Simmons of KISS were both Jewish boys?
-Also, Simon and Garfunkel and Bob Dylan?
-Pink and Lenny Kravitz both have a Jewish grandparent, as I have.
-Mickel expresses how they hope to get as diverse of community and guests as possible.
-“That’s why we try to do these fun things like Comic-Con or Jews in Rock and Roll, to bring in those parties who may not have stepped on campus before in hopes to get their interest, have fun, share, and educate.”
+Amidst its profound exhibitions, the museum also embraces lighter themes through temporary exhibits.
+They change two to three times a year, presenting engaging themes such as Jewish in Rock, Jewish Comic-Con, Jewish Baseball, and Jews in Golf.
+For instance, did you know that rock legends Paul Stanley and Gene Simmons of KISS were both Jewish?
+Yantz adds, “That’s why we try to do these fun things like Comic-Con or Jews in Rock and Roll, to bring in those parties who may not have stepped on campus before in hopes to get their interest, have fun, share, and educate.”

 Upon entering the museum lobby, you are immediately immersed in the beautiful four full-sized stained glass windows, one of which is a Tiffany.
 They date back to 1907, originating from a synagogue in Houston.
 The museum is open seven days a week (the Jewish staff has off on Saturdays) with a minimal admission fee, free entry to students, teachers, military, and first responders, plus discounts for elders.
 The Sherwin Museum is part of the Jewish Federation of Tulsa located inside the Jewish Community Center Campus, which also has a school; Mizel Community Day School, an exercise facility, a pool, and a retirement community.